-- (a) Inform the individual, without delay, that he/she may have his/her consular officers notified of the arrest or detention and may communicate with them. - 1.
+- (a) Inform the individual, without delay, that the individual may have the individual's consular officers notified of the arrest or detention and may communicate with them. - 1.
 This notification should be documented. - (b) Determine whether the foreign national's country is on the U.S. Department of State's mandatory notification list. - 1.
-If the country is on the mandatory notification list, then: - (a) Notify the country's nearest embassy or consulate of the arrest or detention by fax or telephone. - (b) Tell the individual that this notification has been made and inform him/her without delay that he/she may communicate with consular officers. - (c) Forward any communication from the individual to his/her consular officers without delay. - (d) Document all notifications to the embassy or consulate and retain the faxed notification and any fax confirmation for the individual's file. - 2.
-If the country is not on the mandatory notification list and the individual requests that his/her consular officers be notified, then: - (a) Notify the country's nearest embassy or consulate of the arrest or detention by fax or telephone. - (b) Forward any communication from the individual to his/her consular officers without delay.
+If the country is on the mandatory notification list, then: - (a) Notify the country's nearest embassy or consulate of the arrest or detention by fax or telephone. - (b) Tell the individual that this notification has been made and inform the individual without delay that the individual may communicate with consular officers. - (c) Forward any communication from the individual to the individual's consular officers without delay. - (d) Document all notifications to the embassy or consulate and retain the faxed notification and any fax confirmation for the individual's file. - 2.
+If the country is not on the mandatory notification list and the individual requests that the individual's consular officers be notified, then: - (a) Notify the country's nearest embassy or consulate of the arrest or detention by fax or telephone. - (b) Forward any communication from the individual to the individual's consular officers without delay.